KeatonBlue/KeatonBlue.github.io/_projects/plasma.md

 category:
 ---

 A current project I'm working on involves using laser-induced plasma from a femtosecond laser as a controllable sound source.
-Publication soon.
+Can't say much, but publication soon!

 <div class="d-flex justify-content-center flex-column align-items-center">
     <div class="row">